 What Are Positive Affirmations?

-They’re spoken in the present tense, directed toward yourself, and use positive words.
+They’re usually spoken in the present tense, directed toward yourself, and use positive words.
 For example: “I can…” or “I am…”

 How do they work?